 The vision for a post-conflict Sierra Leone was based strongly on the liberal notion of a capable democratic state, possessing checks and balances to the use of power within its system of governance including a strong civil society, and carrying out policies and programmes to improve the welfare of its citizens.
 Each of these to some extent have been realised, helping to explain why the country, despite serious problems, has not relapsed into civil war or overt chaos.
-The results obtained, however, have not proved sufficient to move the country decisively away from fragility, not only due to failure to follow and achieve goals set but also because of glaring omissions of issues to be addressed.
-The Peace Agreement (LOME 1999) set out only the terms and conditions for cessation of hostilities and resumption of normal state operations.
-A glaring example is the application of recommendations of the Truth and Reconciliation report which at least tried to point out the antecedents to the conflict.
-Another error was the use of the Council of Elders to resolve any misinterpretation of the Agreement only, and no further role envisaged They could have had an impact on fragility, by also addressing somehow the impunity of elites in the face of well-documented failures and scandals.
-The Council could have been given a role as arbiter, a mechanism that is critical as a society undergoes radical change with the system of justice having collapsed together with other institutions of the formal State.
+The results obtained, however, have not proved sufficient to move the country decisively away from fragility.
+This is not only due to failures to follow and achieve goals set but also to glaring omissions of issues to be addressed.